Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/popup-content-providers.md

 </td>
 <td>

 Renders an image.
-The `src` specifies the image and the the `align` tag controls alignment.
+The `src` specifies the image and the `align` tag controls alignment.
 See the special notes for this tag below.

 </td>
 </tr>